 In a full race configuration, the DKW would not only “toast” any small Brazilian car but also be a pain in the neck to bigger contenders like the Simcas, Flathead Fords and Stovebolt Chevys.

-My Grampa would always says: “You just can’t add a lot of power and RPM and not expect something to give up on you”
+My Grampa would always say: “You just can’t add a lot of power and RPM and not expect something to give up on you”

 The Need for Something Special.

-Car races was quickly becoming the second most popular past time in the country and the automakers were cashing in as much as they could.
+Car races were quickly becoming the second most popular pastime in the country and the automakers were cashing in as much as they could.

-In the early 60s, both VW and Willys realized that there were a segment of costumers waiting for something new.
+In the early 60s, both VW and Willys realized that there was a segment of customers waiting for something new.

 The anemic 36 hp 1200cc was replaced in 1967 by the VW Bus 52hp 1500cc engine and in 1970 the car received some real improvements, a slightly bigger mill with 1600cc and dual carbs and 65hp, wider rear end and front disc brakes.